aseekatz/AnaerobeWorkshop/README.md

 **_Make your own R script:_**
 - Click on the '+' file in the upper left hand corner of RStudio, and choose 'R script'
 - Click 'save' under File, and save your .R file as something meaningful
-	- now, anytime you save on this file, you will also save all comments/code,
+	- now, anytime you save on this file, you will also save your code and comments

 You will be working from this folder for this tutorial.
 With that, let's get started on looking at our data!